corynabours/SharpBots/readme.txt

                       #events with the msg and rough direction)

-These methods are intentionally of very basic nature, you are free to unleash the whole power of ruby to create higher level functions.
+These methods are intentionally of very basic nature, you are free to unleash the whole power of C# to create higher level functions.
 (e.g. move_to, fire_at and so on)

 Some words of explanation: The gun is mounted on the body, if you turn